Welcome to Luxembourg!

 Best for: Quick groceries, local specialties, and tax-free items like coffee and tobacco. -

-Main Shopping Center: Copal Shopping Center (Match)
+Main Shopping Center: Copal Shopping Center (Cactus)

 Location: 24 Route d'Echternach, Wasserbillig